partykit/sketch-disco/README.md

 - [x] hyperspace subscriptions will leave litter as some URLs change the URLs they subscribe to, but don't unsubscribe (e.g. the front page).
 Each subscription should be a separate key in storage ('subscription-:hashedUrl') and the value is when it was set.
 Keys over 24 hours old should be removed.
 - [ ] hyperspace should issue unsubscribed on onClone if there are no connections left
 - [x] hyperspace should not reply to a subscribe message unless it has >0 connections
-- [ ] debounce subscribe POSTs: a subscribe message should be sent max once every 24 hours, and the connections count retained so POSTs aren't made unless old
+- [x] cache subscribe POSTs: a subscribe message should be sent max once every 24 hours, and the connections count retained so POSTs aren't made unless old
+- [ ] debounce publish POSTs: an updated connections message is sent every time the number of connections changes.
+This is noisy.
+Instead it should be debounced to send max every 1 second (but how do we ensure that the latest message is sent?)